Gossypium barbadense: Uses

 Most G. barbadense production comes from cultivars that produce particularly long fiber, and most of that is made into clothing.
 Fine (thin) yarn requires long fiber.
 In turn, this thin yarn is required for intermediate products like lace and high thread-count cloth.
 The long-fiber cultivars also tend to have particularly strong fibers, making them useful for various industrial products.
 Historically, G. barbadense has been used for the cords of automobile tires and cloth for aircraft wings.
 It is also used for sewing machine thread.

 G. barbadense fiber is also used for some luxury goods where the fiber qualities are less important than the reputation of the best quality materials.

-Sometimes the same names that are used to describe market classes are also used to describe finished items.
-However, the reputations of the names "Egyptian" and to a lesser extent "Pima" have been degraded by items made of lower quality fiber.
-To overcome this difficulty, a group of American Pima growers established the name Supima for finished products.
-This group of growers hold trademark rights, enabling them to enforce quality and origin requirements for Supima products.
+Some growers have established trademarks for yarn or finished items made of G. barbadense fiber.
+Caribbean producers banded together in 1933 to form the West Indian Sea Island Cotton Association.
+The organization allows makers of yarn and finished goods to use the “WISICA” trademark, provided the items are made from Sea Island of the Caribbean cotton and meet certain quality requirements.
+Likewise, a group of southwestern United States growers established the trademark Supima for products made of American Pima fiber.

 Small quantities of Tanguis and other short-fibered cultivars are grown for specialized purposes.

 G. barbadense can be used as a source of cottonseed oil and animal feed.
 However, other kinds of cotton generally are preferred because G. barbadense seeds contain more of the undesirable substance gossypol.